Hasaneve/2D-Brownian-Motion-of-Single-Particle-with-MATLAB/README.md

-# MATLAB
+# 2D Brownian Motion Simulation of Single Particle in MATLAB - Complete Guide
 Development of a MATLAB program to simulate the Brownian motion of a particle in two-dimensional space, trajectory plot, and calculated mean square displacement (MSD) as a function of time.
-# 2D Brownian Motion Simulation - Complete Guide

 ## Table of Contents
 1. [Background](#background)